circ-ml/CXR-Age/README.md

 ![CXR-Age Central Illustration](/images/Central_Illustration.png)

 This repo contains data intended to promote reproducible research.
 It is not for clinical care or commercial use.

+For those without programming expertise, please use our user-friendly webserver: https://cxrage.org/#home

 ## Installation
 This inference code was tested on Ubuntu 18.04.3 LTS, conda version 4.8.0, python 3.7.7, fastai 1.0.61, cuda 10.2, pytorch 1.5.1 and cadene pretrained models 0.7.4.
 A full list of dependencies is listed in `environment.yml`.